meierj423/car-game/README.md

 This application allows you to use your "car" to honk, drive to work, drive around the work, and get tuneups.

-See the URL for the deployed appliation: meierj423.github.io/car-game/
+See the URL for the deployed application: meierj423.github.io/car-game/

 ## Table of Contents